UFC on Fox: Shogun vs. Vera: Background

-Maurício Rua instead headlined the fight against Brandon Vera, both being pulled from fights on earlier cards.

 A featherweight bout between Josh Grispi and Pablo Garza was scheduled to take place at the event.
 However, Garza was forced to withdraw from the fight and was replaced by Rani Yahya.

 A lightweight bout between Joe Lauzon and Terry Etim was scheduled to take place at the event.
 However, Etim was forced to withdraw from the fight and was replaced by Jamie Varner.

 Rob Broughton was expected to face Matt Mitrione at the event.
 However, the bout was scrapped after Broughton pulled out due to an undisclosed personal matter.

 On July 25, 2012, Ben Rothwell pulled out of his fight against Travis Browne due to an injured ankle.
 This led to Browne being removed from the card, while Mike Swick vs DaMarques Johnson was bumped up to the main card.

 Results

 Bonus Awards

-Fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.